valters/jpa-sample-config/readme.md

 # jpa-sample-config

-Example of setting up a JPA DataSource connection
+Examples of setting up a JPA DataSource connection